 Tweed suits can be a real statement piece.
 But wearing a wrong cut of suit or the wrong colour can look stuffy and unflattering.
 Avoid the traditional earthy tones like browns and greens.
 Instead, opt for fine weave blue navy tweed suit paired with a light shirt, patterned tie and oxblood double monk-strap shoes.
 To turn the dial up on this office-appropriate outfit, pair your tie with a pocket square and add a matching waistcoat for the perfect wedding look.

 Smart casual wear

 We believe the best place to start for anyone wanting to try his hand at tweed, is to start with a basic key piece.
 A grey Herringbone blazer is a great choice for the colder weather and is an all-round versatile piece.
 For an excellent smart casual style, try combining a grey tweed jacket, with a crisp button-down shirt and add a pair of dark wash denim jeans to stop the outfit from becoming too formal.
 Complete the look with suede chocolate Chelsea boots, and a matching suede belt.
 For autumn/winter try adding a checked scarf (like this one from Magee 1866) to add a pop of colour.

 Blazer: Polo Ralph Lauren Herringbone Blazer, Grey from John Lewis, Shirt: John Lewis & Partners End on End Shirt, Grey, Boots: R.M.
 Williams Suede Comfort Craftsman – Chocolate from Robinson’s Shoes, Belt: Barker Belt - Brown Suede from Robinson’s Shoes

-Another way to subtly incorporate tweed into your look is to try pieces with subtle accents.
+Another way to subtly incorporate this into your look is to try pieces with subtle accents.
 Such as shoes!
 Barker embraces their traditional English roots with these Barker Jackson and Baker Dowd derby shoes.
 Constructed from contrasting leather and tweed, these are truly unique shoes that are sure to brighten up any wardrobe.
 These shoes would work well with both formal and casual looks.
 When paired with matching tweed accessories it really ties the whole outfit together.